Simulations for Event-Clock Automata

-We start with a lemma which highlights an important and surprising property of \emph{prophecy} clocks in reachable event zones.
-Namely, we show that if an $M$-reachable event zone contains a valuation $v$ in which a prophecy clock has a finite value that is below $-M$, then it must contain all valuations obtained from $v$ by setting that prophecy clock to any finite value smaller than $-M$.
+We start with a lemma which highlights an important and surprising property of \emph{prophecy} clocks in reachable event-zones.
+Namely, we show that if an $M$-reachable event-zone contains a valuation $v$ in which a prophecy clock has a finite value that is below $-M$, then it must contain all valuations obtained from $v$ by setting that prophecy clock to any finite value smaller than $-M$.
+The implication of this property is illustrated in Figure~\ref{fig:lem-invariant}.
 This property is essential for the proof of the $(\dagger)$ conditions.
 The proof follows from the observation that the property is true in the initial zone, and is invariant under the zone operations, namely, guard intersection, reset, release and time elapse.